 - Audit after the fact — the manifest’s

-last_update_atand the per-response freshness metadata together reconstruct exactly how complete the data was at decision time.
+last_update_at and the per-response freshness metadata together reconstruct exactly how complete the data was at decision time.